horovod/horovod/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/16640218/34506318-84d0c06c-efe0-11e7-8831-0425772ed8f2.png" alt="Logo" width="200"/></p>

-Horovod is a distributed training framework for TensorFlow.
+Horovod is a distributed training framework for TensorFlow, Keras, and PyTorch.
 The goal of Horovod is to make distributed Deep Learning fast and easy to use.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->